benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 href="https://go.googlesource.com/proposal/+/master/design/draft-iofs.md">filesystem
-interface</a>, and a second design that proposes a standard way to <a href="https://go.googlesource.com/proposal/+/master/design/draft-embed.md">embed files</a> into Go binaries (building on the filesystem interface).
-The filesystem interface design was drafted primarily as a building block for the file-embedding proposal, the goal of which is to simplify deployments by including a program's resource files in a single binary.
-There has been a lot of discussion on the draft designs: mostly positive, but with some significant concerns.</p>
+interface</a>, and a second design that proposes a standard way to <a href="https://go.googlesource.com/proposal/+/master/design/draft-embed.md">embed files</a> into Go binaries (by building on the filesystem interface).
+Embedding files into Go binaries is intended to  simplify deployments by including all of a program's resources in a single binary; the filesystem interface design was drafted primarily as a building block for that.
+There has been a lot of discussion on the draft designs, which has been generally positive, but there are some significant concerns.</p>

 <p>Russ Cox, technical lead of the Go team, and Rob Pike, one of the
-creators of Go, are the authors of the design on the filesystem interface.
-Cox is also an author of the design on file embedding, along with Brad Fitzpatrick, a long-time Go contributor.
-Additionally, Cox created video presentations of each design for those who prefer that format (the <a href="https://www.youtube.com/watch?v=yx7lmuwUNv8">filesystem interface video</a> and the <a href="https://www.youtube.com/watch?v=rmS-oWcBZaI">file-embedding video</a>).
-Both documents are quick to note that these designs are not (yet) formal proposals:</p>
+creators of Go, are the authors of the design for the filesystem interface.
+Cox is also an author of the design for file embedding along with longtime Go contributor Brad Fitzpatrick.
+Additionally, Cox created YouTube video presentations of each design for those who prefer that format (the <a href="https://www.youtube.com/watch?v=yx7lmuwUNv8">filesystem interface video</a> and the <a href="https://www.youtube.com/watch?v=rmS-oWcBZaI">file-embedding video</a>).
+Both designs are quick to note that they are not (yet) formal proposals:</p>

 <div class="BigQuote">